isovector/percentile-feedback/README.md

 ### Menu Bar

 There is no OS X Menu Bar client right now, but this would be a good idea.
-PRs welcome!
+Pull requests welcome!

 ### Google Chrome

-There is an experimental Google Chrome extension that displays your live PR.
+There is an experimental Google Chrome extension that displays a live PR.
 Enable developer mode via the Chrome extensions page.
 Then load the `extension` directory as an unpacked extension.

 ## License